-The Pilot commenced in 2021, and interested schools are able to apply for the Pilot at any point.
-All schools in the catchment area are eligible and are appointed a speech pathologist based on suitability, availability and date of request.
-As participation in the Pilot is limited, schools are advised to apply as early as possible.
+The Pilot commenced in 2021 and has grown in size more than 10-fold.
+Interested schools are able to apply for the Pilot at any point in the year.
+Schools are appointed a speech pathologist based on suitability, availability and date of request.
+As demand is very high, schools are advised to apply as early as possible.

 The Pilot is supported by Joanne Harris, Director of Education at the North Metropolitan Regional Office.